What is minimally invasive glaucoma surgery?

-When Dr. Krivoy recommends minimally invasive glaucoma surgery, or MIGS, his goal is to relieve the pressure on your optic nerve without causing any collateral damage to the surrounding area.
+When our experienced providers recommend minimally invasive glaucoma surgery, or MIGS, our goal is to relieve the pressure on your optic nerve without causing any collateral damage to the surrounding area.

-For surgeons like Dr. Krivoy, the advent of minimally invasive techniques allows him to combine his incredible knowledge and experience with tiny, specialized instruments and cameras to perform precision surgery on extremely small and delicate areas, like your eyes.
+For surgeons like our experienced providers, the advent of minimally invasive techniques allows us to combine our incredible knowledge and experience with tiny, specialized instruments and cameras to perform precision surgery on extremely small and delicate areas, like your eyes.

-Equipped with advanced imaging, which gives Dr. Krivoy a magnified view of the surgical area, and microscopic-sized instruments, Dr. Krivoy is able to zero in on your problem and correct it with an accuracy that wouldn’t have been possible before.
+Equipped with advanced imaging, which gives us a magnified view of the surgical area, and microscopic-sized instruments, we are able to zero in on your problem and correct it with an accuracy that wouldn’t have been possible before.

 There are several different options when it comes to MIGS, including: